awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-Configuration-File-Details.md

 On servers running either Linux or Windows Server, the `metrics` section includes the following fields:
 + `namespace` – Optional\.
 The namespace to use for the metrics collected by the agent\.
 The default value is `CWAgent`\.
 The maximum length is 255 characters\.
 + `append_dimensions` – Optional\.
 Adds Amazon EC2 metric dimensions to all metrics collected by the agent\.
-For each dimension, you must specify a key\-value pair, where the key matches an Amazon EC2 dimension: `ImageID:image-id`, `InstanceId:instance-id`, `InstanceType:instance-type`, or `AutoScalingGroupName:AutoScaling-group-name`\.
+The only supported key\-value pairs are shown in the following list\.
+Any other key\-value pairs are ignored\.
+  + `"ImageID":"${aws:ImageId}"` sets the instance's AMI ID as the value of the `ImageID` dimension\.
+  + `"InstanceId":"${aws:InstanceId}"` sets the instance's instance ID as the value of the `InstanceID` dimension\.
+  + `"InstanceType":"${aws:InstanceType}"` sets the instance's instance type as the value of the `InstanceType` dimension\.
+  + `"AutoScalingGroupName":"${aws:AutoScalingGroupName}"` sets the instance's Auto Scaling group name as the value of the `AutoScalingGroupName` dimension\.

+  If you want to append dimensions to metrics with arbitrary key\-value pairs, use the `append_dimensions` parameter in the field for that particular type of metric\.

   If you specify a value that depends on Amazon EC2 metadata and you use proxies, you must make sure that the server can access the endpoint for Amazon EC2\.
 For more information about these endpoints, see [Amazon Elastic Compute Cloud \(Amazon EC2\)](https://docs.aws.amazon.com/general/latest/gr/rande.html#ec2_region) in the *Amazon Web Services General Reference*\.
 + `aggregation_dimensions` – Optional\.
 Specifies the dimensions that collected metrics are to be aggregated on\.
 For example, if you roll up metrics on the `AutoScalingGroupName` dimension, the metrics from all instances in each Auto Scaling group are aggregated and can be viewed as a whole\.